Virtualization Getting Started Guide

 - IDE is recommended for legacy guests that do not support virtio drivers.
 IDE performance is lower than virtio-scsi or virtio-blk, but it is widely compatible with different systems.

-- ATAPI CD-ROMs and virtio-scsi CD-ROMs are available for presenting ISO files or the host CD-ROM drive to guests. virtio-scsi CD-ROMs can be used with guests that have the virtio-scsi driver installed.
+- ATAPI CD-ROMs and virtio-scsi CD-ROMs are available and make it possible for guests to use ISO files or the host's CD-ROM drive. virtio-scsi CD-ROMs can be used with guests that have the virtio-scsi driver installed.
 ATAPI CD-ROMs offer wider compatibility but lower performance.

 - USB mass storage devices and floppy disks

-- Emulated USB mass storage devices and floppy disks are available when removable media is required.
+- Emulated USB mass storage devices and floppy disks are available when removable media are required.
 USB mass storage devices are preferable to floppy disks due to their larger capacity.

 3.5.4.
 Host Storage